This is an Active case

 Ozempic digestive problems not listed on the label

-Some Ozempic risks are not listed on the warning label.
+Some Ozempic risks aren’t listed on the warning label.
 Two of these involve the digestive system.
-They are potentially life-threatening if not recognized and treated immediately.
+They’re potentially life-threatening if not recognized and treated immediately.

 Gastroparesis is the medical term for “paralysis of the stomach.”
 In layperson’s terms, the stomach stops moving, and everything in the stomach and small intestine stays there.
-With time, the food forms a hardened mass called a bezoar.
+With time, the food has the potential to form a hardened mass called a bezoar.
 A bezoar can eventually block the stomach completely.

 Ozempic acts by delaying “gastric emptying,” which slows the exit of digested food from the stomach and small intestine.
 The package insert mentions a “delay of gastric emptying” in relation to oral medications.
 But it doesn’t mention the potential for preventing gastric emptying.